davidlighty/Note2Myself/Project_Journal.md

 ---

+##### iframe Ajax image uploads

+Now supporting image uploads with ajax through a nifty little jQuery plug-in that dynamically creates an iframe to push up the file.

+##### Account locking

+Added the account locking, not only does this change the user's password, but creates a hashed lock key that must be returned with the user's email to be validated and unlocked again.

+##### No sendmail...

+So there isn't any sendmail on windows....I need to test email.
+Ugh, no smtp on win8...perhaps we'll 'fake' sending the emails.

+##### HTML5 Validation issue

+I'm supporting validation on the client side with HTML5 validation.
+This wasn't working due to an issue with event.preventDefault and Backbone.modal.
+The sequence of events for a submit with Backbone.modal is: event.preventDefault -> custom "beforeSubmit" if provided -> if beforeSubmit return false, stop -> run actual submit.
+But when I stopped using this method (and thus stopped using event.preventDefault) my HTML5 validation would work, as it was being manually fired in beforeSubmit.
+My fix was to move the beforeSubmit in the Backbone.modal code to before preventDefault was fired.
+Created a fork on github for this project and added this as a proposed change.
+Due to browser support I don't think direct html5 validation should be in directly, rather let the user determine.

 ##### Note Type Views

 Split and create folder/files for each note view type.
 Will blend creating a "note view" to pull in the appropriate "type" view.

 ##### User Auth

 Implemented simple User Auth with Slim's encrypted php session support.
 Implemented a backbone modal login form [Backbone.Modal](http://awkward.github.io/backbone.modal/)  Only issue I see so far is that re-clicking the same URL/Route doesn't reload like a postback...as you're already on that route.

 ##### CSS Transitions

 Pushed the "quick note" function up into a transitioned element at the top.
 Good excerise to learn more about transitions.
 Just a little "slide".
 Need to make a little transitions library...hmmm.

 ##### CSS WebGL

 I've been working on a side personal project to understand and use [WebGL](https://github.com/davidlighty/3d-Canvas) and I got sidetracking making a neat loading screen while waiting on the MongoLayer to return the notes.

 ##### MongoLayer and TravisCI